 - Built using existing structures.
 Starrco modular construction does not make use of concrete, studs, or drywall.
 What’s more, many of our projects are built using existing structures.
 By re-using these existing components, we’re significantly reducing the waste associated with construction.

 Companies and consumers around the world are looking for ways to make sustainable, environmentally-friendly choices in everything that we do.
 The construction industry is a major contributor to global carbon emissions and landfill waste.
-Starrco is committed to environmental stewardship, and we know that modular construction provides an environmentally-friendly solution.
+Starrco is committed to environmental stewardship, and we know that modular construction provides an environmentally-friendly solution that doesn’t break your budget.
 If you’re interested to learn more about our commitment to sustainability, or if you’d like to know more about going modular for your next construction project, get in touch with our team.